Your Selenium scraper just got blocked after 10 requests. Sound familiar?

 Avoid IP Bans

 Websites track request frequency per IP address.
-Make too many requests and you'll get blocked.
+Make too many requests from one IP and you'll get blocked within minutes.

 Proxies distribute your requests across multiple IPs.
-This makes your automation look like organic traffic from different users.
+This makes your automation look like organic traffic from different users rather than a single bot hammering the server.

 Bypass Geo-Restrictions

 Many websites serve different content based on location.
-E-commerce sites show different prices, streaming platforms restrict content by region.
+E-commerce sites show different prices, streaming platforms restrict content by region, and some services block entire countries.

-Proxies let you test how your application behaves for users in different countries.
-Essential for localization testing and competitive analysis.
+Proxies let you test how applications behave for users in different countries.
+This is essential for localization testing and competitive analysis.

 Using multiple proxies simultaneously means you can run parallel Selenium instances.
-Each instance uses a different proxy.
+Each instance uses a different proxy IP.

 Unauthenticated proxies don't require username and password.
 They're the simplest to configure but offer less security.